 As we continue to develop new features, the methodology and assumptions used to estimate new market opportunities may differ materially from methodologies and assumptions previously used to estimate total addressable market with respect to locations.
 With the addition of new products and features including our search product, we are targeting and positioning our platform towards new markets.
 To estimate the size of these new markets and their growth rates, we have relied on historical estimates and forecasts provided by industry publications and other third-party sources, including Gartner.
 We have not independently verified these estimates published by third parties and cannot assure you of their accuracy or completeness.
 The target markets in which we operate are also subject to a high degree of uncertainty and risk.
 Our customers as well as analysts, market participants, and others may disagree with our assessment of our target markets and we may never successfully compete in these markets.
-In addition, third parties may have different assessments of the size of the markets in which in our products compete.
+In addition, third parties may have different assessments of the size of the markets in which our products compete.

 These estimates of total addressable market and growth forecasts are subject to significant uncertainty, are based on assumptions and estimates that may not prove to be accurate.
-In addition, as a result of the COVID-19 pandemic, our total addressable market may be more difficult to estimate and subject to greater uncertainty as the assumptions and forecasts on which we and third-parties have based estimates may not reflect future trends.
 Even if the market in which we compete meets the size estimates and growth we forecast, our business could fail to grow at similar rates, if at all.